Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 On the left-hand panel of Fig.~\ref{fig_outflows}, we show the mass-weighted radial velocity distribution for gas located within the virial radius at different times in simulation UVIR-5e47 as an illustration.
 We see that substantial amounts of gas ($\gtrsim 10^{10} \, \rm M_\odot$) are accelerated to high velocities ($v_{\rm r} \, > \, 500 \, \rm km \, s^{-1}$).
 Due to the continuous injection of radiation at a fixed luminosity, the outflow masses and the maximum outflow velocities steadily rise with time, exceeding $2,500 \, \rm km \, s^{-1}$ by $z \, = \, 6$.

 On the right-hand panel of Fig.~\ref{fig_outflows}, we show how the velocity distribution varies across a subset of our simulations at a fixed redshift ($z \, = \, 6.3$).
 We see a clear trend of increasing outflow masses and maximum velocities with quasar luminosity.
 The blue and pink lines, which correspond to simulations UVIR-4e47-dust and UVIR-4e47-duty\footnote{In UVIR-4e47-duty, an outflow is not sustained below $z \, = \, 6.2$.}, respectively, show that the outflow mass and maximum velocity can drop drastically with respect to UVIR-4e47, once radiation is not allowed to couple to hot gas and the AGN lifetime is taken into account.
 Even in those simulations, however, we find outflow masses on the order of $\sim 5 \times 10^9 \, \rm M_\odot$.
+A fast outflow with $v_{\rm max} \, \approx \, 1500 \, \rm km \, s^{-1}$, though carrying a slightly lower mass of $\sim 10^9 \, \rm M_\odot$, is launched also in UVIR-4e47-dustduty.

 The outflow masses we find in our simulations, which reach $\approx 4 \times 10^{10} \, \rm M_\odot$ in one of our most extreme models (UVIR-5e57), are somewhat lower than those found in cosmological simulations following similar haloes with thermal AGN feedback at the same redshift.
 Using a thermal feedback model, \citet{Costa:15} find outflow masses in the range $5 \-- 8 \times 10^{10} \, \rm M_\odot$, higher by more than an order of magnitude than seen in our more realistic models UVIR-4e47-dust or UVIR-4e47-duty ( $\sim 5 \times 10^9 \, \rm M_\odot$).
 It is apparent that the radiatively-driven outflows seen in our simulations, while substantial, are weaker than seen in simulations with (efficient) thermal feedback.
 We return to this question in Section~\ref{sec_comparison}.